mougiakouel/QGIS-Training-Manual/create_vector_data/create_new_vector.rst

 - :guilabel:`Paste Features`: paste a cut or copied feature back into the map (only active if a feature has been cut or copied).

-Since you want to add a new feature, click on the :guilabel:`Add Feature` button now to begin digitizing right away!
+You want to add a new feature.

+* Click on the :guilabel:`Add Feature` button now to begin digitizing right away!

 You'll notice that your mouse cursor has become a crosshair.
 This allows you to more accurately place the points you'll be digitizing.
 Remember that even as